Sahil-k1509/sum_of_palindromes/README.md

 For bigger numbers we create a general algorithm which first divides the number into 13 categories(A1-A7, B1-B6) and initializes the first and last digits of each palindrome.
 We also check if number has odd no of digits and whether either of the central digits is 0 or not.
 Depending on these conditions and category of number, we process the number through one(or more) of the 5 main algorithms.
 Each algorithm involves initializing the palindromes' first and last digits after which we iteratively find the numbers in the center.
 After each algorithm's raw run, There is a correction code that looks for anomalies in the three palindromes and make changes in numbers to keep the sum equal to number while making sure that all numbers are palindromes.
 This is known as the **Adjustment step**.
 After adjustment, the three palindromes are returned in the form of a tuple.

-### Images:
 ![image](additionals/images/desc.png)

 **Command Line version:**